JStoresund/notes-V25/nettverk/_nettverk.md

 - *Backbone area*: all other areas connected to it
 - *Stub areas*
   - External routes not communicated
+  - Prevent propagation of external routes to reduce DB size
   - Reduces size of link state
 - As a routing protocol
   - Two-layer hierarchy